apache/apisix/docs/en/latest/terminology/consumer.md

     }'
     ```

-3. Send a test request, the first two return to normal, did not reach the speed limit threshold:
+3. Send a test request, the first two return to normal, did not reach the speed limit threshold.

     ```shell
     curl http://127.0.0.1:9080/hello -H 'apikey: auth-one' -I